-Unisex and gender-neutral names are rising in popularity as more and more parents look for unique and interesting names for (what they hope will be) unique and independent children.
+Unisex, gender-neutral and non-binary names are rising in popularity as more and more parents look for unique and interesting names for (what they hope will be) unique and independent children.

 Living in France, I find that French baby names are actually quite well suited to this.
-There are many gender-neutral names (prénoms mixte) that are quite popular here, whether you are expecting a baby boy or girl.
+There are many gender-neutral French names (prénoms mixte) that are quite popular here in France, when expecting a baby.

-Which is not to say that the lists of top French girl names and top French boys names are falling by the wayside, but if you are looking for something special, perhaps one of these names is the answer..?
+Which is not to say that the lists of top French girl names and top French boys names are falling by the wayside, but if you are looking for something special that is non-binary, perhaps one of these names is the answer..?

 ☞ READ MORE: Giving birth in France: Oh Baby!

 Many popular French unisex names like “Claude” or “Jean” actually go back generations.
 Claude François is a famous male French musician from the 1950s, while former President Jacques Chirac also used the name for his daughter.

 Here are the top popular gender-neutral names in France, and their meanings:

 - Anaël – Grace of God

 - Andréa – force, courage

 - Arte – art (also the name of a documentary channel in France)